Max00358/2A_Hashing_VirtualMemory/README.md

-In this project, you will implement a hash table data structure to emulate virtual memory.
+In this project, you will implement a hash table data structure to emulate virtual memory

 Understanding Virtual Memory